Last Updated: April 2026

-A GFCI outlet trips when it detects an imbalance in electrical current — usually caused by a ground fault, moisture, circuit overload, faulty wiring, or a worn-out outlet.
-The most common cause is moisture in the receptacle box, especially in Florida's humid climate.
-Here's how to identify which issue you're dealing with.
+If your GFCI keeps tripping, you're dealing with one of the most common electrical issues homeowners in Jacksonville face.
+A GFCI outlet trips when it detects an imbalance in electrical current - usually caused by moisture, a ground fault, circuit overload, faulty wiring, or a worn-out outlet.
+Understanding the root cause is the fastest way to get the problem resolved safely.

 1. Ground Fault — Why Is My GFCI Tripping for No Reason?

 Ground faults occur when the hot wire or live wire comes into contact with the ground wire or the grounded area of an appliance.
-Usually, GFCIs function by detecting when the current is flowing along an unintended path (e.g., through water or a person).
+GFCIs function by detecting when current flows along an unintended path - for example, through water or a person.
+The instant the GFCI detects even the slightest current leakage as low as 0.005 amps, it trips immediately.

-How do you determine if the current is leaking?
-Unplug everything on that circuit and make sure all the switches are off.
-Check for any wear that may have occurred to the equipment.
-Any slight damage means the electrical part is no longer protected from contact.
+To check if current is leaking, unplug everything on that circuit and make sure all switches are off.
+Inspect connected equipment for any wear or damage - even slight damage means the electrical part is no longer protected from contact.

 2. Moisture — Can Humidity Cause a GFCI to Trip?